Stephanieewelu/Software.Architecture.Packages/Software.Architecture.Packages/README.md

 - Add support for package usage statistics and analytics.
 - Develop a system for automated package documentation generation.
 - Develop a system for package dependency tree visualization.
+- Add support for package usage statistics and analytics.
+- Develop a system for automated package documentation generation.
+- Develop a system for package dependency tree visualization.
 - Add support for package integrity checks using cryptographic hashes.
 - Implement a system for package license compliance auditing.
 - Develop a system for package cost analysis and optimization.